pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "It is easier to act your way to a new way of thinking than to think your way to a new way of acting."
 --distillation of the ['act as if' principle from William James](https://books.google.com/books?id=IBrykBRv2B4C&pg=PA100&lpg=PA100&dq=it+is+easier+to+act+your+way+to+a+new+way+of+thinking+than+to+think+your+way+to+a+new+way+of+acting+william+james&source=bl&ots=SSIpVUJz4Z&sig=ACfU3U2PCpi9jxvhLaCatbTrJ4gW7_arSQ&hl=en&sa=X&ved=2ahUKEwio7dyM0OToAhVB2qwKHVP9DOAQ6AEwAHoECBIQLA#v=onepage&q=it%20is%20easier%20to%20act%20your%20way%20to%20a%20new%20way%20of%20thinking%20than%20to%20think%20your%20way%20to%20a%20new%20way%20of%20acting%20william%20james), first stated to me by Ken "Roberts" Pennacchini

+"There are things you just can't fix, and darling I am one of them."
+-Taylor Janzen, *What I Do*

 "Shake off all the fears of servile prejudices, under which weak minds are servilely crouched.
 Fix reason firmly in her seat, and call on her tribunal for every fact, every opinion.
 Question with boldness even the existence of a God; because, if there be one, he must more approve of the homage of reason than that of blindfolded fear."
 --Thomas Jefferson